Reporting and Evaluation

-Within six months of receiving your formal offer of grant you will need to submit an evaluation plan.
+Within six months of your grant starting you will need to submit an evaluation plan.
 The release of your next grant payment will be dependent on you submitting this plan, so if this is likely to cause you a problem, please discuss this with your Grants Manager.
 Please note – you do not need to wait 6 months to submit your plan, you can do this sooner, if you prefer.

 Note: If you are funded as part of our Small Groups Programme you are not required to submit an evaluation plan, although we would encourage you to do so and take up the training offer.

 Further guidance note reporting and evaluation is available here.
 If you already produce evaluation reports in a different format, that covers everything outlined in the documents, then that is also acceptable.

 If you have been funded for more than one year then mid-way through your grant, you will be expected to submit an interim evaluation report.
 It is important that you submit this report mid-way through your grant in order to release your next payment.
 We will remind you when this is due and give you three months notice to write it.
 The outline for the interim evaluation report is available to download here.